TheRaizer/MessengerAPI/README.md

 You should be able to access the mysql command line client by searching for it in the start menu.

+If the MySQL server ever stops, then search "services" in the start menu, and find MySQL.
+Double click it, and select start.

 **MAC:**
 brew install mysql
 brew services start mysql